wbcomdesigns/edd-service-extended/readme.txt

 To display the form in the front end use shortcode [add_user_comment_edd] in the page.

 == Screenshots ==
-1. After activation a metabox (Initial Message/ Requirement) will be added to the ‘Add Downloads’ admin form, This message will be used as initial message of the conversation on purchasing any service
+1. After activation a metabox (Initial Message/ Requirement) will be added to the â€˜Add Downloadsâ€™ admin form, This message will be used as initial message of the conversation on purchasing any service
-2. If “Easy Digital Downloads Frontend Submissions” plugin is used for multi vendors store then (Initial Message/ Requirement) input box will automatically get added to the form.
+2. If â€œEasy Digital Downloads Frontend Submissionsâ€ plugin is used for multi vendors store then (Initial Message/ Requirement) input box will automatically get added to the form.
-3. To display the form in the front end use shortcode [add_user_comment_edd] in the page ‘Payment confirmation’ already created by the Easy Digital Downloads plugin.
+3. To display the form in the front end use shortcode [add_user_comment_edd] in the page â€˜Payment confirmationâ€™ already created by the Easy Digital Downloads plugin.

 == Changelog ==
 = 1.0.0 =